Guide

 Can Manus actually send emails on my behalf?

-Manus can draft and send emails using the Nylas CLI, but the SKILL.md instructions require it to confirm every send with you first.
+Manus can draft and send emails using the Nylas CLI, but the SKILL.md instructions require Manus to confirm every send with you first.
 You always review before anything leaves your inbox.
 The --yes flag only skips the CLI's interactive prompt, not user approval.
+According to the Manus Playbook, Skills that include a "never send without approval" rule enforce that constraint across all sessions.

 How many emails can Manus triage at once?

 Use the --limit flag to control batch size.
 Start with 20–50 emails per triage pass.
-Larger batches consume more Manus credits and may hit context limits.
-For inboxes with hundreds of unread messages, run multiple triage passes.
+Larger batches consume more Manus credits and may exceed the agent's context window, which is roughly 128K tokens.
+For inboxes with hundreds of unread messages, run multiple triage passes with --limit 50 each.

 Next steps